TRADE BRIDGE BETWEEN THE TWO CONTINENTS

 This route, whose origin is the port of Motril, has its destination in the central area of Northern Europe, with stops in ports like Runcorn or Hull in the UK; Rotterdam in the Netherlands; Gdansk in Poland or Norkopping in Sweden.

-This route is mainly aimed at tramp vessels and goods like biomass, minerals and paper pulp.
+This route is mainly aimed at tramp vessels and goods like biomass, minerals, paper pulp and wind blades.

 EAST MEDITERRANEAN//MIDDLE EAST